Homebrew/brew.sh/_posts/2020-11-18-homebrew-tap-with-bottles-uploaded-to-github-releases.md

 ![git-branch](/assets/img/blog/homebrew-tap-github-releases/git-branch.png)

-But to trigger the workflows, we need to create a pull request for just pushed branch.
-I'm using `hub` utility for this operation, but you can use the newer GitHub CLI `gh` or just click your way through in GitHub UI.
+But to trigger the workflows, we need to create a pull request from our recently-pushed branch.
+I'm using the `hub` utility for this operation, but you can use the newer GitHub CLI tool `gh` or just click your way through in GitHub's UI.

 ![github-pr](/assets/img/blog/homebrew-tap-github-releases/github-pr.png)

-## Uploading built bottles
+### Uploading built bottles

-Wait until the checks become green in PR.
-Then label your pull request with `pr-pull` label (this is the default label for which uploading workflow will trigger, you can easily change that in workflow file).
+Wait until the pull request's checks become green.
+Then label your pull request with the `pr-pull` label (this is the default label that will trigger the uploading workflow; you can easily change this in workflow file).
 A new `brew pr-pull` workflow will be fired up and after a couple of minutes you should observe the PR closed, bottles uploaded and commits pushed to the main branch of your repository.

 ![github-pr-closed](/assets/img/blog/homebrew-tap-github-releases/github-pr-closed.png)
 ![github-release](/assets/img/blog/homebrew-tap-github-releases/github-release.png)
 ![github-commits](/assets/img/blog/homebrew-tap-github-releases/github-commits.png)

-## Summary
+### Summary

-With current tooling it is easier than ever to create your own Homebrew tap with bottles.
+With current tooling it's now easier than ever to create your own Homebrew tap with bottles.
 Gone are the days when you had to create a Bintray account and fiddle around with custom CI configs.
 Now you can run a bunch of commands and get a tap up and running in minutes, with only a GitHub account!